rishicds/converse/CRON-SETUP.md

 # 📧 Automated Email Report Setup

-This guide explains how to set up automated daily email reports for Converse Global Consulting.
+This guide explains how to set up automated daily and monthly email reports for Converse Global Consulting.

 ## 🚀 Quick Start